streamdata-gallery-organizations/box/_listings/box/collaborationscollab-id-get-postman.md

   "info": {
     "name": "Box Get Collaboration",
     "_postman_id": "2ecdddc1-c5b7-4e80-b011-2983e518f8d0",
     "description": "Used to get information about a single collaboration.
 All collaborations for a single folder can be retrieved through GET /folders/{id}/collaborations.
-A complete list of the user’s pending collaborations can also be retrieved.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
+A complete list of the user???s pending collaborations can also be retrieved.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [